What is the National Police Misconduct Reporting Project (NPMRP)?

 There are over 17,000 law enforcement agencies in the United States.
 Most states have laws on the books that either prevent those departments from releasing disciplinary and internal investigation records or permit those agencies to keep those records secret.
 Even if it were feasible to submit public records requests to each law enforcement agency in the U.S. to give us all disciplinary and complaint records for an entire year, it is safe to say that the vast majority of agencies would be unresponsive.

 Why not just let the U.S. Department of Justice track statistics?

 The last time the Department of Justice generated a statistical report on police misconduct in the United States was in a report based on 2001 statistics that were voluntarily given to it by 5% of the police departments in the United States.
 That report was not very detailed and did not offer the level of information and geographic data that our reports can.

 This project is about police misconduct.
 There is a fundamental lack of information about police misconduct in the U.S. and we are simply trying to do what we can to find the truth about how extensive a problem police misconduct really is, what types of misconduct are most prevalent, what factors increase or decrease the likelihood of police misconduct, and what trends might affect police misconduct rates.

-The fact is this, without statistical and trending information about police misconduct, it is impossible to say whether police misconduct is a problem in the U.S. or not.
+The fact is this, without information about police misconduct, it is impossible to say whether police misconduct is a problem in the U.S. or not.
 We are simply trying to create a ruler with which we can measure police misconduct so that people can determine for themselves if it is really a problem they should care about.